JuanCamiloReina/JuanCamiloReina/README.md

 ## A little bit about myself

-As I have said my name is Juan Camilo Reina I was born in 1997 in Bogotá Colombia and I started coding on 2020 due to an internship opportunity in the field of software programming I started studying in for a year and went trought that internship during the best part of six months and learnt a lot about SQL databases and PHP development and worked on myself to learn about algorithms, data structures and python.
+I was born in 1997 in Bogotá Colombia and I started coding on 2020 due to an internship opportunity in the field of software programming I started studying in for a year and went trought that internship during the best part of six months and learnt a lot about SQL databases and PHP development and worked on myself to learn about algorithms, data structures and python.